 Q: In what case would the generators activate?

-In the beginning we will use the generators for many different activities, but as the project adds sustainable energy sources to the property the generators will be phased-out in favor of the more sustainable options.
-However, we will keep the generators on site, in running order and fueled in case of a fault in any part of the energy management system.
-Or to as make-up energy for the system.
+In the beginning we will use the generators for many different activities, but as the project adds sustainable energy sources to the property, the generators will be phased-out in favor of the more sustainable options.
+However, we will keep the generators on site, in running order and fueled in case of a fault in any part of the energy management system that then requires their use as a backup power source.

 Q: What happens in the case of a massive battery fault?